Meadowlarke/Bibliography/Bibliography.md

 ### Kirkman, Andrew.
 “A Succinct History of the Polyphonic Mass,” in Jesse Rod and Anna Maria Busse Berger eds., The Cambridge History of Fifteenth-Century Music.
 Cambridge: Cambridge University Press, 2015.

-> p.
 665: Cantus firmus mass: why it happened when it did.

-> p.
 666: C.f.
 Mass discussion of different senses of unity to the Mass and movements.

-> p.
 667: "Sine ex nominie": Masses which lack known antecedents.

 > What does it mean for mevemts to be paired or separate?

-> p.
 668: Origins of cycle mass.

-> p.
 674: Misa caput

 > How were pieces "transmitted" from england to continent at this time?

-> p.
 675/6: "Double crusis" and "head motif"

-> p.
 677: Domarto and Dufay (northern composers)

-> p.
 678: Listening like a 15th century person.

 > What is C3 mensuration?
 (680)

-> p.
 682: _Se la face ay pale_

-> p.
 684: Use of trumpet by Dufay at Savoy.
 CONTRADICTION WITH FALLOWS?

-> p.
 685: Secular songs and the virgin Mary.

-> p.
 688: _L'homme Armada_

-> p.
 689: Mass as battle of Jesus vs evil.

-> p.
 692: Misa _Mi-mi_

-> p.
 694: New structure in Obrecht's mature Masses.

 > What again is isorhythm?
 (695)